Christian Smith (sociologist): Critical realism

-Critical realism (CR) is, in Smith's view, the most promising general approach to social science for best framing our research and theory.
-CR, as a philosophy of (social) science (not a sociological theory per se), offers the best alternative to the problems and limits presented by positivist empiricism, hermeneutical interpretivism, strong social constructionism, and postmodernist deconstruction.
-It is the meta-theoretical direction in which American sociology needs to move.
+Critical realism, as a philosophy of (social) science (not a sociological theory per se), offers an alternative to the problems and limits presented by positivist empiricism, hermeneutical interpretivism, strong social constructionism, and postmodernist deconstruction.

 Smith's work in CR involves What is a Person?
 Rethinking Humanity, Social Life, and the Moral Good from the Person Up (Chicago 2010) (with Moral, Believing Animals (OUP 2003) forming a pre-CR theoretical backdrop); To Flourish or Destruct: A Personalist Theory of Human Goods, Motivations, Failure, and Evil (Chicago 2014), and Religion: What it Is, How it Works, and Why it Matters (Princeton 2017).

+Personal life

+Smith was born and raised an evangelical, but in 2010 he and his wife Emily converted to Catholicism.